TIPS FOR COMMUNICATING WITH YOUR INSURANCE COMPANY

 - Utilize the additional resources that are available.
 There are a variety of organizations that can provide you with assistance with insurance issues.
 These organizations may be specific to your therapy or specific to your disease state.
 Remember to enlist their assistance for additional advocacy support.

 - Be persistent!
 Remember that a denial is not necessarily the final word.
-Ask your insurance company to reconsider their decision and follow-up to make sure they are taking action.
+Ask your insurance company to reconsider its decision and follow-up to make sure they are taking action.